craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 ##### Unseen & Undesirables
 The Unseen are slaves.
 They perform duties requested of them by their betters under threat of torture and death.
 They are typically claimed by a particular house sigil and an identification code.

 Undesirables are non-human, non-elven people who are in territories of the Church and are unclaimed as Unseen.
-These people will be tortured into compliance by [[#The Ideology Correction Corps]], or murdered.
+These people will be tortured into compliance by [[#The Ideology Correction Corps]], or murdered and reprocessed into feed for the others.

 #### Holy Crusaders of Truth and Light
 #### The Homeland Force